ClarityNLP/ClarityNLP/README.md

 1. [Install ClarityNLP with Docker](http://clarity-nlp.readthedocs.io/en/latest/local-docker.html)

 2. You should now be running all the services ClarityNLP needs.
 The main NLP service will be running at [http://localhost:5000](http://localhost:5000).
-You'll need to a tool like [Postman](https://www.getpostman.com/apps) to interact with ClarityNLP.
+You'll need to use a tool like [Postman](https://www.getpostman.com/apps) to interact with ClarityNLP.

 3. ClarityNLP has been pre-loaded with documents from the FDA Drug Labels data set, but you can get an idea on how to load more documents [here](http://clarity-nlp.readthedocs.io/en/latest/index.html#document-ingestion).